-In April 2023, the Company engaged Dunmore International Corp. ("Dunmore"), a US manufacturing company, to provide their R&D and engineering expertise to scale-up the Company's REPELWRAPTM film to create intermediatesized prototype films for further testing.
-The reformulated prototype formulation was transferred to Dunmore to assess the scaled-up reformulated lab prototype film in their facility, which allowed Dunmore to then advance to the next phase of development that entailed conducting small pilot runs on their commercial manufacturing line to create intermediate sized films for further testing.
+In April 2023, the Company engaged Dunmore International Corp. ("Dunmore"), a US manufacturing company, to provide their R&D and engineering expertise to assess and scale-up the Company's reformulated lab prototype of REPELWRAPTM film to create intermediate-sized prototype films for further testing.
+The scale-up assessment was successful, which allowed Dunmore to then advance to the next phase of development that entailed conducting small pilot runs on their commercial manufacturing line to create intermediate sized films for further testing.
 The first pilot run confirmed automation of the reformulated lab prototype on their commercial manufacturing equipment.
-Pursuant to additional development stage agreements entered into, Dunmore has conducted additional pilot manufacturing runs to further optimize the manufacturing process and each pilot run has provided valuable information including with regard to reducing manufacturing production time.
-Additional pilot runs may be performed.
-Upon successful completion of its optimization work and intermediate scaleup work with Dunmore, the Company intends to commence real-world environmental conditions testing to confirm that the films maintain their repelling properties under real world conditions, and once successfully completed, would engage a third-party manufacturer and move to the commercial scale-up phase to create a commercial product, which would be tested to ensure it meets the repelling, durability, and stability specifications.
-To-date, the Company has identified six real-world testing sites that it would conduct testing of REPELWRAPTM film with, subject to completion of the optimization work at Dunmore.
-Upon successful completion of its real-world environmental testing, the Company intends to transition to commercial scale-up which will entail commercial scale-up and testing, signing a manufacturing agreement, as well as distributor and/or licensing agreements with the intention of commercializing this product in Canada first.
-(See "R&D Project Update - Description of First Product Under Development -REPELWRAPTM Surface Coating Film").
+The Company engaged Dunmore to conduct several pilot manufacturing runs to further optimize the manufacturing process and each pilot run has provided valuable information including reducing manufacturing production time.
+The Company has completed the pilot manufacturing phase of its intermediate scale-up work with Dunmore and the Company is now in the real-world environmental conditions testing phase to confirm the film maintains its repelling properties under real world conditions.
+The Company has identified six real-world testing locations that it to conduct testing of REPELWRAPTM film.
+Once successfully completed, the Company intends to prepare for the commercialization of the film.
+The Company has recently received positive results from lab testing at McMaster from its first real-world performance test conducted at one of its test sites and intends to conduct additional testing in 2025.
+(See "R&D Project Update - Description of Product Under Development - REPELWRAPTM Surface Coating Film").